Maps of Iceland

 Reykjavik is the only actual city in Iceland.
 The other settlements in the country are small by the global standard and considered towns or villages.
 Each one has its own distinct character and charm, with at least a few places of note that are worth a visit.

-Below, you'll find a map of some of the most famous or popular towns in Iceland to help plan your trip:
+On the Iceland map below, you'll find some of the most famous or popular towns in Iceland to help plan your trip:

 The largest towns in West Iceland are Borgarnes and Stykkisholmur, with fewer than 2,000 inhabitants.